-ARTH 1120 Fundamental Concepts in the Visual Arts 3-0-3 Restricted to ART and ARE majors and art minor only.
-Survey of the major artistic achievements of world art from prehistory to the present.
-Discussion of the visual language of art and methods, techniques, approaches, and disciplines.
-ARTH 3120 Special Topics in Art History 3-0-3 Prerequisite: ART 1100 or ARTH 1120.
+ARTH 1120 Fundamental Concepts in the Visual Arts 3-0- 3 Restricted to ART, ARED, and ARID majors and art minor only.
+A cou arse focusing on the historical context of contemporary art, art issues, disciplines, and profes sional practices.

+ARTH 3120 Special Topics in Art History

+Prerequisite: ART 1100 or ARTH 1120.
 The study of unique or special content in the visual arts.
 May be repeated under different topics for a maximum of 9 hours.

-ARTH 3121 Survey of Art History I 3-0-3 Prerequisite: ART 1100 or ARTH 1120.
-A survey of world art from prehistory through the medieval period ARTH 3122 Survey of Art History II 3-0-3 Prerequisite: ART 1100 or ARTH 1120.
-A survey of world art from the proto-Renais sance through the modern period.
-ARTH 3123 Special Topics in Art History 3-0-3 Prerequisite: ART 1100 or ARTH 1120.
+ARTH 3121 Survey of Art History I

+Prerequisite: ART 1100 or ARTH 1120.
+A survey of world art from prehistory through the medieval period

+ARTH 3122 Survey of Art History II

+Prerequisite: ART 1100 or ARTH 1120.
+A survey of world art from the proto-Renaissance through the modern period.

+ARTH 3123 Special Topics in Art History

+Prerequisite: ART 1100 or ARTH 1120.
 The study of unique or special content in the visual arts.
 May be repeated under different topics for a maximum of 9 hours.

-ARTH 4120 Issues in Art Criticism 3-0-3 Prerequisite: ART 1100 or ARTH 1120.
-Selected issues from the discipline of ar criticism.
-ARTH 4130 Women Artists 3-0-3 Prerequisite: ART 1100 or ARTH 1120 .
+ARTH 4120 Issues in Art Criticism

+Prerequisite: ART 1100 or ARTH 1120.
+Selected issues from the discipline of art criticism.

+ARTH 4130 Women Artists

+Prerequisite: ART 1100 or ARTH 1120.
 The study of art created by women artists in western and non-western cultures.